GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorted_courseware.rst

 View Usage of a Content Group
 *************************************

-To view the units that a content group is used in, follow these steps.
+To view the units that are visible to a content group, follow these steps.

 #.
 In Studio, select **Settings**, then select **Group Configurations**.

-   On the **Group Configurations** page, locate the content group for which you want to view the usage.

 #.
+On the **Group Configurations** page, locate the content group for which you
+   want to view the usage.

-The content group's box displays whether the content group is used in this
+   The content group's box displays whether the content group is used in this course.
-   course.
 If it is used, you see the number of units that it is used in, and links to each unit.

-   Click each link to go to that unit in the **Course Outline**, where you can :ref:`specify whether that unit is visible to the content group<Specify Components in Courseware as Visible Only to Certain Content Groups>`.
+#.
+Click each link to go to that unit in the **Course Outline**, where you can
+   :ref:`specify whether that unit is visible to the content group<Specify Components in Courseware as Visible Only to Certain Content Groups>`.